 Pensacola Metro Dashboard

 Objective benchmarks are vital to gauging progress and identifying areas that need improvement.
-In cooperation with the University of West Florida Office for Economic Development and Engagement, the Studer Institute has created this dashboard of 16 metrics to provide an at-a-glance look at the area’s growth, educational attainment, economic prospects, safety and civic life.
-All metrics represent the Pensacola Metropolitan Statistical Area (MSA), which includes all of Escambia and Santa Rosa counties.
+The Studer Institute created this dashboard in 2014, tracking 17 metrics to provide an at-a-glance look at the area’s growth, educational attainment, economic prospects, safety and civic life.
+All metrics represent Escambia County data.
+Click each card for comparisons.

 Median Workforce Age

 One measure of a healthy, vibrant community is the median age of the workforce.
 A younger workforce can be an indicator that young professionals are staying in their community — or being drawn to it from elsewhere — seeking a good quality of life.
 As this number rises, it can indicate an aging population that is may not be attracting and retaining young talent.